Children big foot racing on Long Bay Beach

 Green turtles, stingrays, starfish, conch, baby lemon sharks, and nurse sharks are common sightings in the nature reserves.
 The red mangrove habitat islands of Mangrove Cay and Donna Cay in the Princess Alexandra Nature Reserve are found close off Providenciales.

 Also within paddling distance is the iguana sanctuary of Little Water Cay (Iguana Island).
-The iguanas that live there are large herbivore lizards that are quite approachable, so it’s easy to get a close-up view of these interesting animals.
+The iguanas that live there are large herbivorous lizards that are quite approachable, so it’s easy to get a close-up view of these interesting animals.

 Sailboats in Turks and Caicos